 When you hire a Sober Coach, you are working together to identify and design an individualized recovery plan – with your goals, your schedule, and a better life in mind.

 If you’re saying yes to alcohol or drugs, what are you saying no to?

 How does Sober Coaching work?

 We’ll arrange an initial “no-charge” 30-minute consultation to help determine if Sober Coaching is right for you.
-I’ll ask you to provide (confidentially) a bit of your substance use history, where you're currently at and what your goals look like.
+I’ll ask you to provide (confidentially) a bit of your substance use history and any treatment you've already tried, where you're currently at and what your goals might be if we work together.

-From there, we get down to work and begin developing a Three-Point Objective Plan that:
+From there, we get down to work and begin developing plans and objectives to:

-- Works towards developing self-confidence and self-esteem in this new lifestyle; and looks at life beyond substance use, addiction and recovery
+- Works towards developing self-confidence and self-esteem in this new lifestyle; and look at life beyond substance use, addiction and recovery

-Once the early objectives are established, we work to make recovery worthwhile by re-creating a lifestyle that complements your abstinence goals.
+Once the early objectives are established, we work to make recovery worthwhile by re-creating a lifestyle that complements your goals whether full abstinence or not.

 What makes Sobriety Coaching such a strong approach?